RyanButterick/cfa-dashboard/README.md

 The dashboard will open in your browser.
 On first launch, you'll be prompted to configure your portfolio (select tickers, enter share counts, and assign sectors).

-There is an option to use demo portfolio - This will generate the 10 stocks that I used in the production of the portfolio and is merely for convenience.
+There is an option to use demo portfolio - This will generate the 10 stocks that I used in the production of the portfolio and is merely for convenience, if you don't want to use an API key, make sure to use the demo portfolio as all cached data is for the demo portfolio and was computed on 09/04/26.

 Instead, you can select up to 10 U.S.-listed companies.
-Just input 10 tickers you are curious about, and the software will detect if you have mistyped any tickers automatically.
+Just input 10 tickers you are curious about, and the software will detect if you have mistyped any tickers automatically - the events tab will only work if you have added your Anthropic API to the .env file.

 *IMPORTANT* Once you've selected your portfolio, hit "refresh all data" in the sidebar.
 This will update the entire dashboard and may take 1-2 minutes, depending on the internet connection and computing power.

+I recommend using VS Code to see the process of event filtering.
+Usually, ~600 Headlines will be analysed and filtered down with ~200 passing the initial scoring system.
+Claude's Haiku model will then give an advanced score to each event using criteria we have outlined in the code.
+This should show the mose "relevant" events surrounding the selected portfolio.

 ## Using Cached Data (No API Key Required)